-The Evening Tribune reported that Governor Andrew Cuomo announced his proposals in his fiscal year 2020 Executive Budget that focused on increasing the safety of students while riding the school bus.
+The Evening Tribune reported that New York Governor Andrew Cuomo announced his proposals in his fiscal year 2020 Executive Budget that focused on increasing the safety of students while riding the school bus.

 The proposals would authorize school districts to install stop-arm cameras on school buses, increase the fine for passing a stopped school bus, and require students to wear seatbelts on school buses, according to the article.